 “We were the first to implement AutoStore in warehouses, and now we are the first to successfully integrate the eOperator”, Niklas Top Aanesen, key account manager in Element Logic Norway, explains.

 The addition of the eOperator makes Element Logic able to create even more efficient and reliable automation solutions for customers across a wide range of industries and sizes.
-It allows customers to increase order capacity, goods handling, and fulfilment speed.
+It allows customers to increase order capacity, goods handling, and fulfillment speed.

 “The robotic arm can see a new product and attempt to pick it up without any preprogramming for that specific item.
 In other words, our customers do not need any preparation work to expand their product portfolio,” Aanesen says.